Kai Hibbard: Academic career

 Hibbard graduated with honors from University of Alaska Anchorage with a BA in Justice, a BA in Psychology and a minor in English.
 She was accepted to the University of Maine Law School but chose instead to pursue an MSW at University of Alaska Anchorage; she then took a leave of absence in 2008 to start a family and join the Alaska Army National Guard.
 In 2016 Hibbard was contacted by a professor, Darren D. Moore, Ph.D., LMFT from Mercer University School of Medicine, department of Psychiatry and Behavioral Sciences, Marriage and Family Therapy Program, now with Alliant International University, Couple and Family Therapy Program about research regarding the experience of significant weight loss and the psychological effects of participating in weight loss reality television.
 She became a member of the research team, and completed qualitative research published March 2017 and again in April 2018 in The Qualitative Report under her married name Zwierstra.
-In 2018, she completed a MSW at the University of New England and is now a licensed LMSW in the state of MD.
+In 2018, she completed a MSW at the University of New England and is now a licensed LMSW in the state of Maryland.

 Activism

-In April 2006 Hibbard was selected as one of 14 cast members for Season 3 of the US version of The Biggest Loser.
+In April 2006, Hibbard was selected as one of 14 cast members for season 3 of the US version of The Biggest Loser.
 She went on to lose 118 pounds and take second place at the finale.

-During the filming of the show Hibbard was featured as the cover model for the December 2006 issue of Prevention magazine.
+During the filming of the show, Hibbard was featured as the cover model for the December 2006 issue of Prevention magazine.
 Following the finale and airing of The Biggest Loser Hibbard was featured as the cover model on the April 2007 issue of Woman's World magazine.

 In May 2007, Hibbard gave a Time magazine interview where she denounced the methods used on The Biggest Loser and brought light to the unhealthy techniques used to cut weight for the show, starting her career in activism for body acceptance and critical analysis of weight loss reality television.
 She was quoted in The New York Times in October 2007 discussing the dehydration and unhealthy techniques used to achieve weight loss on The Biggest Loser.
-In March 2009 she followed up with a spotlight interview in the Anchorage Daily News detailing the health struggles of life since appearing on reality television.
+In March 2009, she followed up with a spotlight interview in the Anchorage Daily News detailing the health struggles of life since appearing on reality television.
 She appeared as the spokesperson for Body Renew Gyms in Alaska from 2008 through 2009, then in 2010 partnered with David McLane to appear in their marketing materials for a line of vitamins and supplements, parting ways when the company went in a different direction that Hibbard felt was against her message of activism.